SumitPandey666/SumitPandey666/README.md

 - Milton Friedman
 - Richard Feynman

-## 🛠 Tech
-- Java, Spring Boot
-- REST APIs
-- MySQL
-- AOP, Caching, Vault (HashiCorp)
-- System Design

 ## 🚀 Currently
 - Building backend-heavy Spring Boot applications
 - Exploring clean architecture & security best practices

 ---
 > *“What can be asserted without evidence can be dismissed without evidence.”* — Hitchens
 > *“There are no solutions.
 There are only trade-offs.”* — Thomas Sowell
 > *“I would rather have questions that can’t be answered than answers that can’t be questioned.”* — Richard Feynman